 Most importantly: they also provide the easiest and quickest access of all the bike storage options.
 So they're fantastic for kids.

-Floor racks are generally best for families with children and bikes that are used daily.
-Also somewhere with plenty of room and where floor space isn't an issue!
+Floor racks are a form of bike storage that's generally best for families with children and bikes that are used daily.
+Also, somewhere with plenty of room and where floor space isn't an issue!

-These are the sort of stands you find outside primary schools and rural information kiosks!
-They are generally made for multiple bikes and because this makes them quite big, they are best used in yards or garages.
+These are the bike racks you find outside primary schools and rural information kiosks!
+They're generally made for multiple bikes and because this makes them quite big, they are best used in yards or garages.

 It's also worth noting that although it's sold as a 5 bike rack, 5 adult bikes won't fit next to each other: you would need to alternate with children's bikes or have bikes on each side.

-And for families with various bikes, (from kids to adults sizes), plenty of space (ideally inside a garage) and a problem with regularly used bikes left all over the floor, this is a practical and cost effective solution!
+And for families with various bikes, (from kids to adults sizes), plenty of storage space (ideally inside a garage) and a problem with regularly used bikes left all over the floor, this is a practical and cost-effective solution!

-However there are much better quality (and more costly) metal bike racks also available.
-Global Industrial [Amazon] make a series of heavy duty steel bike racks that are designed to hold five, ten and eighteen bikes.
+However, there are much better quality (and more costly) metal bike racks also available.
+For example, BestEquip [Amazon] make a series of heavy-duty. steel bike storage racks that are designed to hold 5, 9, 10 and 18 bikes.

 These are made from super strong, galvanized steel and are fully protected for outdoor use.
 They are extremely heavy (the 5 bike rack weighs over 50 lb) and completely stable.